gdgmit/sweet-scoops/CONTRIBUTING.md

 ### **`CONTRIBUTING.md`**
 # Contributing to Stark Tech Portfolio

 Thank you for considering contributing to the **Stark Tech Portfolio** project, a tribute to Iron Man!
 Your contributions help improve the project, whether through bug fixes, feature additions, or documentation updates.
-To ensure smooth collaboration, please follow the guidelines below.
+To ensure smooth collaboration, please follow the guidelines below

 ## How to Contribute